Rochester, Minnesota

-Rochester is a city in the U.S. state of Minnesota and the county seat of Olmsted County.
-Located on rolling bluffs on the Zumbro River's south fork in Southeast Minnesota, the city is the home and birthplace of the renowned Mayo Clinic.
+Rochester is a city in Olmsted County, Minnesota, United States, and its county seat.
+It is located along rolling bluffs on the Zumbro River's south fork in Southeast Minnesota.
+It is the third-most populous city in Minnesota, with a population of 121,395 at the 2020 census.
+The Rochester metropolitan area has an estimated 230,000 residents.
+The city is the home and birthplace of Mayo Clinic.

-At the 2020 census, the city had a population of 121,395, making it Minnesota's third-largest city.
-The Rochester metropolitan area, which also includes the nearby rural agricultural areas, had a population of 226,329 in 2020.
+Rochester first developed as a stagecoach stop between Dubuque, Iowa, and Saint Paul, Minnesota.
+With the creation of the Mayo Clinic in 1864, Rochester became a national center for healthcare, as well as a hub for regional agriculture.
+For higher education needs the University of Minnesota Rochester, Rochester Community and Technical College, and Mayo Clinic Alix School of Medicine are located in the city.

 History

-Several indigenous peoples such as Dakota, Ojibway, and Winnebago inhabited the Rochester area.
-The area developed as a stagecoach stop between Saint Paul, Minnesota, and Dubuque, Iowa near the Zumbro River.
-The community was founded by George Head and his wife Henrietta who built a log cabin named Head's Tavern in 1854 and named the city after his hometown of Rochester, New York.
-When the Winona and St Peter Railroad initiated service in October 1864, it brought new residents and business opportunities and spurred growth.
-In 1863, Dr. William W. Mayo arrived as the examining surgeon for Union draftees in the Civil War.
+Several indigenous peoples such as Dakota, Ojibway, and Ho-Chunk inhabited the Rochester area.
+The community was founded by George Head and his wife Henrietta, who built a log cabin named Head's Tavern in 1854.
+It was named for Head's hometown of Rochester, New York.
+The city developed as a stagecoach stop along the Zumbro River on a route between Dubuque, Iowa, and Saint Paul, Minnesota.
+When the Winona and St. Peter Railroad initiated service in October 1864, it brought new residents and business opportunities and spurred growth.

-St. Marys Hospital

-On August 21, 1883, the Great Tornado demolished much of Rochester, leaving 37 dead and approximately 200 injured.
-As there was no medical facility in the immediate area at the time, Dr. Mayo and his two sons worked together to care for the wounded.
-Donations of US$60,000 (US$1,567,054 in 2016 accounting for inflation) were collected and the Sisters of St. Francis, assisted by Mayo, opened a new facility named St. Marys Hospital in 1889.
+In 1863, William W. Mayo arrived as the examining surgeon for Union draftees in the Civil War.
+The 1883 Rochester Tornado demolished much of Rochester, leaving 37 dead and approximately 200 injured.
+As there was no medical facility in the immediate area at the time, Mayo and his two sons worked together to care for the wounded.
+Donations of US$60,000 (US$1,932,562 in 2022) were collected and the Sisters of St. Francis, assisted by Mayo, opened a new facility named St. Marys Hospital in 1889.